 Misdemeanors are divided into two degrees.
 Second-degree misdemeanors may be punished by a maximum penalty of 60 days in jail.
 First-degree misdemeanors may be punished by a maximum penalty of one year in jail.

 The court can sentence a misdemeanor defendant to probation for a period of no longer than the longest possible period of incarceration for that degree of misdemeanor.
 For example, a year of probation may be imposed for a first-degree misdemeanor.
 This is not always an either/or situation.
 The court also may combine incarceration and probation.

 What happens if you violate probation that was imposed as part of a misdemeanor sentence?
 You should be aware that a judge may revoke your probation if you violate one of the conditions of probation, even for a misdemeanor charge.
 The judge may then impose the full penalty of incarceration with credit for time served.
 A defendant charged with a felony as well as a misdemeanor may be sentenced to prison for the felony, while the misdemeanor sentence runs concurrently.
 In other words, you can serve both sentences at the same time rather than serving one sentence after the other.

 There is less judicial discretion in relation to sentencing for misdemeanors than there once was in Florida.
 This is why it is so important to try to get these charges dismissed with the help of a capable criminal defense attorney.
 If you are found to be a habitual misdemeanor offender, the court is required to sentence you differently than it would sentence a first offender.
 Habitual offenders are those who have been convicted as an adult of four or more misdemeanor offenses that occurred within a one-year period, and that were not connected to the same sequence of criminal conduct.

-Consult a Palm Beach Gardens Criminal Defense Attorney
+Consult a West Palm Beach Criminal Defense Attorney